 - Share your shipping information on social media.
 Even if you don’t have free shipping, cutoff dates are a great thing to promote using branded images on Instagram and Facebook.

 - Send a reminder email to everyone on your list—and everyone who has abandoned their cart—on the last day they can expect a purchase to arrive before the holidays.
-You might opt for more email reminders, but this one is a non-negotiable.
-You’ll catch a lot of procrastinators who intended to buy, but needed one final nudge (which is a sizeable group, let’s be honest).
+You might opt for more email reminders, but this one is non-negotiable.
+You’ll catch a lot of procrastinators who intended to buy but needed one final nudge.

 - Update your FAQ page.
-If you don’t have one, now’s the time to write one.
+If you don’t have one, now’s the time to write one addressing the most common shipping questions.
 People will naturally go to this page to find the answers they need about shipping if it’s not obvious elsewhere, so you’ll save yourself a ton of customer support by getting it set up early.

-Another aspect of shipping you’ll need to keep in mind during a busy season is returns, since research indicates 67% of ecommerce buyers will check your return policy before buying.
+Another aspect of shipping you’ll need to keep in mind during a busy season is returns.
+Research indicates 67% of ecommerce buyers will check your return policy before buying.
 When it comes to planning, you’ll want to pay specific attention to return shipping costs.

 There are three main ways you can handle the cost of return shipping labels:

 - Your customer pays the cost of return shipping